dsp-jetpack/JetPack/doc/deployment_guide.md

     * Add the following line to each node using static IP addressing, substituting IP address:

         ```yaml
-        "idrac_ip": "<idracIpHere>",
+        "iDRAC_ip": "<iDRACIpHere>",
         ```
-        Only service_tag or idrac_ip should be specified for each Overcloud node, not both.
+        Only service_tag or iDRAC_ip should be specified for each overcloud node, not both.

         The iDRACs using DHCP will be assigned an IP address from the management allocation pool specified in the .ini file.
 The parameters that specify the pool range are: